Yangon's Golden Heart: A Local Shares What Tourists Never See

 Tea leaf salad (lahpet thoke) — fermented tea leaves mixed with roasted peanuts, sesame seeds, fried garlic, and chili.
 It's crunchy, sour, and utterly addictive.
 2,000-3,000 MMK.

-Teahouse culture — sit in any teahouse, order lahpet yay (sweet milky tea) for 300-500 MMK, and watch the city go by.
+Teahouse culture — settle into any teahouse, order lahpet yay (sweet milky tea) for 300-500 MMK, and watch the city go by.
 Teahouses are Myanmar's social infrastructure — people negotiate, gossip, read newspapers, and do business here.

 Q: What customs matter most?